section-engineering-education/engineering-education/articles/document-object-model/index.md

 ### APPLICATIONS

-- ##### Browsing
+##### Browsing
-DOM is an easy way to learn how the HTML web pages are interpreted by the web browsers.
+- DOM is an easy way to learn how the HTML web pages are interpreted by web browsers.
 The DOM structure explains how a particular web page is built hierarchically.

-- ##### Manipulation
+##### Manipulation
-By using DOM, one can utilize the prewritten HTML codes to study them.
+- By using DOM, one can utilize the prewritten HTML codes to study them.
 Those codes can be changed temporarily using any scripting languages.
 Web pages can be manipulated using scripting languages by changing the values of attributes of DOM elements.

-- ##### GUI
+##### GUI
-DOM acts as an interactive API where the user can design his own ideas by inspecting web pages and employing them in their own HTML codes.
+- DOM acts as an interactive API where the user can design his own ideas by inspecting web pages and employing them in their own HTML codes.
 Different elements can be added or removed.

-- ##### CSS
+##### CSS
-CSS or Cascading Style Sheet is a type of markup language which is used to design front end applications.
+- CSS or Cascading Style Sheet is a type of markup language which is used to design front end applications.
 DOM helps the user to know about the styling of a particular webpage.
-Users can make any temporary changes with respect to styling of the web page.
+Users can make any temporary changes with respect to the styling of the web page.

-- ##### Javascript
+##### JavaScript
-Javascript is a type of scripting language.
-To make any changes in DOM, javascript is used.
-The web pages can be altered, modified or toggled using javascript.
-Basically, javascript is a dynamic scripting language that allows the user to interact with the web page.
+- JavaScript is a type of scripting language.
+To make any changes in DOM, JavaScript is used.
+The web pages can be altered, modified or toggled using JavaScript.
+Basically, JavaScript is a dynamic scripting language that allows the user to interact with the web page.

 ### ADDITIONAL RESOURCES
 - [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)